The broad areas of research conducted in the division are:

 • Knowledge translation and exchange and systems-level research

-The Division is also home to several centres dedicated to specific aspects of child and youth: The Cundill Centre for Child and Youth Depression, and the McCain Centre for Child, Youth & Family Mental Health, which is focused on driving research, partnerships and youth engagement to influence mental health policy and practice.
+The Division is also home to several centres dedicated to specific aspects of child and youth: the Cundill Centre for Child and Youth Depression, and The Margaret and Wallace McCain Centre for Child, Youth & Family Mental Health, which is focused on driving research, partnerships and youth engagement to influence mental health policy and practice.
 The Slaight Family Centre for Youth in Transition serves youth with severe mental illness.